martdegraaf/martdegraaf.github.io/src/blog/content/posts/angular-singleton-services-listening-to-routing-events/index.md

 # endnotes

 This design was my idea but i implemented it with a colleague, so he has some of the credit of the code in this post.
-Thanks to him.
+Jarco, thanks a lot!

 __This blogpost is the first blog post using my new Dygma Defy keyboard.
 I did not edit the layers yet just trying to get used to the keyboard.__